Skip to main content

 Data source

-We forward your query to macvendors.com (free, no auth, ~1 req/s rate limit).
-Their dataset is built from the public IEEE OUI registry.
-Edge-cached for an hour.
+We forward your query to macvendors.com (free, no auth, with a roughly one-request-per-second rate limit).
+Their dataset tracks the public IEEE OUI registry.
+Responses are edge-cached for an hour.

 JSON API